eXist-db/node-exist/readme.md

 A document can be seen as a file.
 It might be indexed if it's type is not binary.

 #### upload

+Resolves into a file handle which can then be used by `db.documents.parseLocal`.

     db.documents.upload(Buffer.from('test'))